zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/backing-field.md

 It covers many cases, but not if you wanted the property to be private.

  - A common use case might be the key property, EF needs to interact with it, but you may not want developers to read it directly or even use it in queries.
- - With this feature, you can map to backing fields whether you explicitly define it or rely on inferred backing fields to comprehend properties.
+ - With this feature, you can map to backing fields whether you explicitly define them or rely on inferred backing fields to comprehend properties.
  - This allows EF Core to recognize even private properties when creating migrations, as well as to populate them when materializing query results.

 ```csharp